 The Centers for Disease Control (CDC) is warning that the elderly and those with underlying health issues are not only at the most risk for the illness but also the ones most susceptible to its ill effects.

 However, the CDC also says that people who are “immunocompromised” are part of the most at-risk population.

 Rest assured, if you have celiac disease, you are not immunocompromised.

 Celiac disease is an autoimmune disease, and having an autoimmune disease does not automatically make you immunocompromised.

-UPDATE December 2020: According to the Society for the Study of Celiac Disease, studies thus far, have indicated no increased risk of severe outcomes for people with celiac disease.
-In fact, the SSCD says that risk [and outcomes] among people with celiac disease is comparable to that of the general population.
+UPDATE December 2020: According to the Society for the Study of Celiac Disease, studies thus far have indicated no increased risk of severe outcomes for people with celiac disease.
+In fact, the SSCD says that risk [and outcomes] among people with celiac disease are comparable to that of the general population.